 Come in to one of our branches or call our debit card service line at 1.888.297.3416.
 This number is answered by a live person 24-hours a day, 7 days a week.
 Upon your report the representative will:

 - Immediately cancel your card and block further transactions

-- Issue you a new debit card
+- Instruct you to contact Rosedale Federal to order a new debit card or dispute transactions

 Please note that if you have automatic payments using your debit card, and your card has been cancelled, you’ll need to contact the payee and provide your new debit card number once you receive it.

 There are also some self-service steps you can take: